Family Care, Family Care Partnership, and PACE: Managed Care Organization Contracts

 - Transition of Care Between Medicaid Programs or Between Agencies Within a Medicaid Program, P-02364 (PDF)

-- Check out the New Provider Enrollment System for Adult Long-term Care Portal page.
+- Providers should visit the Provider Enrollment System for Adult Long-term Care Portal page.
 You’ll find recorded trainings about how to enroll and information on how to get started.